dan1ellec/sqlalchemy-challenge/README.md

   * When given the start only,  `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date are calculated.

   * When given the start and the end date, the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive are calculated.

+## Viewing

+To view the flask app on a local machine, navigate to the directory which contains the file and run `python app.py` in terminal.